Vol. XII · No. 05 · May 2026

 Of revenue

-This is the same K-Means model used in Fig. H.2.
+This is the same K-Means model used in Fig. 02.2.
 The inset re-projects through the same PCA so the "you" dot lives in the same space as the scatter above.

 One card per cluster.
 The small bars show where each segment's median customer lands on the overall distribution for Recency, Frequency, and Monetary.
 The revenue-vs-customers bar tells you whether the segment is pulling its weight.